libgdx/libgdx-site/src/main/docs/src/docs/gettingstarted/Importing into IDE.md

 - File > Open > ProjectRoot/build.gradle
 - Select OK on the 'Import Project from Gradle dialog'
 - Import all modules
-- Make sure that <strong>configure on demand</strong> is disabled in your IDEA/AS.
-You will find this in settings.
+- Make sure that <strong>configure on demand</strong> is disabled in your IDEA/AS (File > Settings > Build, Execution, Deployment > Gradle-Android Compiler > Configure on demand)

 <div class="well error">
 If you have any issues when importing, resolve these before continuing!